pjh/vm-analyze/README.md

     * Special steps to setup + build + install using python3:
         * ...

-To run the app / tracing scripts:
+To execute the applications and trace their virtual memory behavior:

 1. Set conf/applist.py to include the apps you want to run
-1. ./run_apps.py -h
+1. `./run_apps.py -h`
-1. ./run_apps.py
+1. `./run_apps.py`